ismailceylan/restorm/README.md

 GET /api/v1.0/posts/48/comments/4815/reactions
 ```

 In real world, reactions would belong to posts, comments, and even personal messages.
-Defining a static resource name in the model wouldn't work in this case.
+Defining a static resource name in the reactions model wouldn't work in this case.
 This is where the `from` method shines.

 ## Casting
 Sometimes, we might want to cast the result of the query to a different type.
 To do this, restorm provides the `cast` method.